Jeffrey Gibson: Career

-Gibson was an artist in residence at Bard College, where he also teaches in studio art courses.
+Gibson is an artist in residence at Bard College, where he also teaches in studio art courses.
 In 2010 he was a visiting artist at the California College of the Arts.

 In order to keep regular studio hours, Gibson prefers to work between the hours of 10 am and 6 pm.
 His computer, cell phone, and a movie are generally at his reach if a break is needed while working.
 Music usually plays in the background, sometimes random, sometimes a specific record with genres ranging from African funk, jazz, punk, pop music, rap, R&B, disco, as well as East Indian drumming.

 Gibson's art deals with issues of identity and labels.
 His work has featured the use of mixed media including Native American beadwork, trading post blankets, metal studs, fringe, and jingles.
 Airbrushing is another common tool used in his paintings, sculptures, and prints, incorporating oil paint and spray paint to create neon colored abstracts such as Singular (2008) and Submerge (2007).
 These works also find inspiration in graffiti, reflective of Gibson's urban life in New York City.
+Gibson is represented by Roberts Projects in Los Angeles, Sikkema Jenkins & Co. in New York, and Stephen Friedman Gallery in London.

+In 2024, Gibson represented the United States in the Venice Biennale with a solo survey exhibition in the United States Pavilion, titled The Space in Which to Place Me.
+The title of the show is from a line in a poem by Layli Long Soldier.
+The work referenced politics in relation to Indigenous and a range of American histories.
+Artworks included paintings, sculpture, flags, video and beadwork rendered in psychedelic colors.
+The New York Times describes his work as having "political valences" and also "many layers of form and meaning."

+He is the first Indigenous artist to represent the United States with a full pavilion show at the Venice Biennale.
+The show and related artworks were re-exhibited in 2025 at the Broad in Los Angeles.